Salamander Facts for Kids (Secret Lives Under Logs and Leaves)

 Renée DeVincent • June 29, 2025

-The United States is a salamander paradise thanks to the cool, moist forests and clean streams.
-There are about 190 species of salamanders found here.
-That’s more than anywhere else in the world.
-Most of them live in the Appalachian Mountains and the Southeastern U.S In this blog, you’ll discover where salamanders live, what they eat, and how they help keep backyard ecosystems healthy.
+The United States is a salamander paradise thanks to its cool, wet forests and clean streams.
+There are about 190 species of salamanders found here, more than anywhere else in the world.
+Most of them live in the Appalachian Mountains and the Southeastern U.S In this blog, you’ll discover more salamander facts for kids, such as where they live, what they eat, and how they help keep backyard ecosystems healthy, and more about their secret lives under logs and leaves

 • Salamanders can freeze solid in winter and survive.